-This indicates that they've opted-in for customized branding of their instance of the Vet Clinic application.
+This indicates they've opted-in for customized branding of their instance of the Vet Clinic application.

 When you build out the deployment process, you can include a tenant tag as a run condition to customize the process for your customers.
-By applying tags to steps, you are able to specify steps that should only run for customers that match selected tenant tags.
+By applying tags to steps, you can specify steps that should only run for customers that match selected tenant tags.

 You can associate multiple tenants with the same tag.
 This automatically groups these tenants together and enables any tenant with the